jeroennoten/Laravel-AdminLTE/README.md

 #### The __`url`__ Attribute:

 The value of this attribute should be the URL for a link item.
 You can use a full URL with the domain part or without it.
+Don't combine this attribute with the `route` attribute.
 Examples:

 ```php
 [